Our Vision for Hamilton Kirikiriroa

 This strategy is included within the Long Term Plan and outlines the approach to managing Council’s finances and provides guidance for making spending decisions.

-Hamilton Libraries Strategic Plan
+Hamilton City Libraries Strategy

 Hamilton Urban Growth Strategy (HUGS)